-Explore Hudson Crossing Park
+Explore Nature at Hudson Crossing Park

-On a scenic stretch of the Hudson River in Schuylerville just 12 miles east of Saratoga Springs is Hudson Crossing Park, a unique attraction that features both educational and recreational opportunities.
+On a scenic stretch of the Hudson River in Schuylerville, just 12 miles east of Saratoga Springs is Hudson Crossing Park, a unique attraction that features both educational and recreational opportunities.

 The park contains picnic spots, locations for fishing and birding, a canoe and kayak launch, a play area for kids, and two miles of groomed trails, including a Sensory Trail along the Hudson River, as well as trails overlooking the historic Champlain Canal Lock 5.
 The trails are open from dawn until dusk every day, year-round.
 Leashed dogs are welcome.